 We are a small friendly charity celebrating botanical art, especially of native plants, and open to all.

 As the BSBI's Scottish Officer, I've been promoting botany and supporting botanists in Scotland since 2004.
-More recently I've taken on a wider role as BSBI Senior Country Officer, managing Country Officers in Ireland and Wales and editing BSBI eNews - the monthly newsletter for the BSBI recording community, inter alia.
+More recently I've taken on a wider role as BSBI Senior Country Officer, managing Country Officers and editing BSBI Recorder eNewsletter - the monthly newsletter for the BSBI recording community amongst other stuff!
 I'm also a County Recorder for Mid-Perthshire.

 Jonathan Shanklin is the BSBI Hon Field Meetings Secretary, chair of the Committee for England and vice-county recorder for Cambridgeshire.
 He is an emeritus fellow at the British Antarctic Survey and discovered the Antarctic ozone hole.